liatrio/devops-bootcamp/docs/4/containers-helm.md

 ?> Helm install has a --dry-run option which will output the potential configuration without deploying.
 Run this to see if your configuration is how you want it.

-5. Use kubectl or k9s to look at the current pods which should contain the configured jenkins pod.
+5. Use kubectl to look at the current pods which should contain the configured jenkins pod.

 # Deliverables